Flood Awareness Week 2018

 It is important to know any flood status in your area.
 Be familiar with the warning signs and what they mean.
 Local news stations and public officials will warn you when a flood event may occur or is occurring near you.

-Flood watch means to be aware that conditions are right for flooding in your area.
+A flood watch means to be aware that conditions are right for flooding in your area.

-Flood warning means flooding is imminent or is already in effect.
+A flood warning means flooding is imminent or is already in effect.

-Texas often leads the number of deaths related to flash and river flooding.
+Texas often leads in the number of deaths related to flash and river flooding.
 In 2017 there were 70 deaths in Texas as a direct result of flooding.

 It is important to understand and respect the power of water.
 It only takes 6” of rapidly moving water to knock over an adult.
 In that same vein, 12” can carry off a small car, and 24” can move a larger vehicle like an SUV or truck.

 More than 50% of flood-related deaths are caused by someone walking or driving into floodwaters, according to the NWS.